PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 nested fallback guard.
 After selecting the unique guard recursively, the sole expected failure is the intentionally unimplemented assignment.
 No production source changed in this checkpoint.

+## Fallback norm reconciliation result retention

+The positive fallback norm branch now retains the opt-in complete result as `_fallback_norm_static_shape_stats`.
+It remains unconsumed.
+The norm guard, binary-adapter and singleton/Reshape predecessors, unconditional reconciliation, topological-sort successor, arguments, and graph mutations are unchanged.
+No graph index or additional pass is introduced.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `3 passed in 0.58s`;
+- focused fallback owners, binary adapters, singleton/Reshape orchestration, shape reconciliation, terminal/core/architecture, pass-efficiency, and TensorFlow-import-blocked gate: `461 passed in 28.73s`;
+- all test files changed on `fb-refactor8`: `38 passed in 1.13s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The first focused run was `460 passed, 1 failed` because an existing singleton boundary test still required a raw reconciliation expression.
+Its structural expectation now requires the new observation target and complete schema.
+No model conversion was run because the result assignment does not affect ModelIR or artifacts.